Based on the philosophies of Therapeutic Dog Training, this unique therapeutic program is part discussion-based and part practical activities.

-Participants are supported by mental health clinicians and professional dog-trainers to develop strong and healthy relationships with their dogs.
+Participants are supported by psychologists, mental health clinicians and professional dog-trainers to develop strong and healthy relationships with their dogs.
 For those individuals who have a diagnosed disability, our team will support you and your dog to develop the healthy habits that will provide you with the emotional support you need.

 The course is delivered in two modes;